Charlie Brown

-Charles "Charlie" Brown is the principal character of the American comic strip Peanuts, syndicated in daily and Sunday newspapers in numerous countries all over the world.
-Depicted as a "lovable loser", Charlie Brown is one of the great American archetypes and a popular and widely recognized cartoon character.
+Charles "Charlie" Brown is the main protagonist of the American comic strip Peanuts, created by Charles M. Schulz and syndicated in daily and Sunday newspapers in numerous countries worldwide.
+Depicted as a "lovable loser", Charlie Brown is a popular and widely recognized cartoon character.
 Charlie Brown is characterized as a person who frequently suffers, and as a result, is usually nervous and lacks self-confidence.
-He shows both pessimistic and optimistic attitudes: on some days, he is apprehensive to even get out of bed because he is unable to face the world, but on others, he hopes to accomplish things and is determined to do his best.
+He shows both pessimistic and optimistic attitudes: on some days, he is apprehensive to even get out of bed because he cannot face the world, but on others, he hopes to accomplish things and is determined to do his best.
 Charlie Brown is easily recognized by his round head and trademark zigzag patterned shirt.
-His catchphrase is "Good Grief!".
+His catchphrase is "Good grief".

-The character's creator, Charles M. Schulz, said that Charlie Brown "has to be the one who suffers, because he is a caricature of the average person.
+Schulz said that Charlie Brown "has to be the one who suffers, because he is a caricature of the average person.
 Most of us are much more acquainted with losing than we are with winning."
 Despite this, Charlie Brown does not always suffer, as he has experienced some happy moments and victories through the years, and he has sometimes uncharacteristically shown self-assertiveness despite his frequent nervousness.
 Schulz also said: "I like to have Charlie Brown eventually be the focal point of almost every story."
 Charlie Brown is the only Peanuts character to have appeared regularly in the strip throughout its entire 50-year run.